- Home

 Help is Needed

-The Companion Program is funded through grants from the Executive Office of Elder Affairs, the Westfield Community Development Block Grant, and Sarah Gillett Services for the Elderly, as well as private donations.
 Credit for the success of the program belongs to the many wonderful volunteer companions.
-Older adults in need of companion services may call Joyce Peregrin at the Westfield Council on Aging at (413) 562-6435.
+Older adults in need of companion services may call Fran St. Peter at the Westfield Council on Aging at (413) 562-6435.

 Volunteer Companion